10 Best Laptops for Architecture ( 2024 BIM Software )

 Accesories

-Besides the external hard drive two accessories are a MUST if you’re buying a laptop:
+Besides the external hard drive two accessories are a MUST when buying a computer for architecture.

 Mouse